mihanizator/developer-site/config.md

 # Configuration

-Exogress is growing, and eventually, new and non-backward-compatible functionality will be introduced.
-Config version following [semantic versioning rules](https://semver.org/).
-However, PATCH version relates to "bug fixes", which is unnecessary for the configuration file format.
-It's expected to be "0" in most cases.
+As we work on Exogress, we will eventually introduce new and non-backward-compatible functionality Config version following [semantic versioning rules](https://semver.org/).
+However, PATCH version relates to "bug fixes", which is unnecessary for the configuration file formats, so expect "0" in most cases.

-Exofile documentation is sectioned based on the MAJOR version, while the MINOR version, where the functionality is introduces is placed on the field documentation.
+Exofile documentation is sectioned based on the MAJOR version.
+The functionality is introduced in the MINOR version and placed on the field documentation.

 - [Version 1](/config-1_x_0)